 Held in the native language of the family or other mode of communication used by the family, unless it is clearly not feasible to do so.
 This may involve use of an interpreter.

-Include prior written notice: Parents must be given prior written notice a reasonable time before the program proposes, or refuses, to initiate or change the identification, evaluation or provision of early intervention services.
+Include prior written notice: When both parents are actively engaged, both must be given prior written notice a reasonable time before the program proposes, or refuses, to initiate or change the identification, evaluation or provision of early intervention services.
 Therefore, Prior Written Notice, (Form 1-6) must be given to the family prior to all IFSP meetings, early enough before the meeting date to ensure that they will be able to attend.
 Parents must be provided with Prior Written Notice before services begin.
 This is accomplished through their signature on the IFSP.

 Held at least annually to evaluate and revise the IFSP for the child and family.
 The results of any current evaluations or assessments (completed within the past three months and include all five areas of development) conducted under § 303.321 and other information available from the ongoing assessment of the child’s development in all five domains and the resources, concerns, and priorities of the family should be used as the basis of the meeting to evaluate the IFSP.
 This can be completed anytime within the 12 months after the initial or previous annual evaluation of the IFSP.
 Once the due date for an annual evaluation of the IFSP has been reached, no further early intervention treatment services can be provided to the family and child unless the reason for the delay are documented in the file.
 The first visit with a family after expiration of the IFSP would need to an annual IFSP or an evaluation or assessment if that is not current.
 The developmental assessment does not need to be completed by a multidisciplinary team.